Choosing Your Wedding Photographer - Photography Styles Explained

-Traditional (or Posed) Photography
+Traditional (or Posed) Wedding Photography

 Reportage Wedding Photography (Wedding Photojournalism)

-Artistic or Fine Art Wedding Photography
+Artistic or Art work Wedding Photography